Indians reliever Clase suspended 80 games for PED violation - WHIZ News

-Clase was acquired from the Texas Rangers this winter in Cleveland’s trade of two-time Cy Young winner Corey Kluber.
+Clase was the biggest acquisition by Cleveland in the big offseason trade that sent two-time Cy Young winner Corey Kluber to the Texas Rangers.
 The commissioner’s office said the 22-year-old Clase tested positive for Boldenone, an anabolic steroid.

 The Indians said they were “disappointed” by Clase’s suspension.